 Covid 19 Lockdown Information

-Whilst station adoption is on hold due to the Coronavirus restrictions, here are ten great tips from the Friends of Buxton Station to keep the community rail spirit going during these difficult times.
+Please read the guidance from the Community Rail Network.
+Also, here are ten great tips from the Friends of Buxton Station to keep the community rail spirit going during these difficult times.